iali17/gazprea-ourapplestory/tests/fail/README.md

 	     In this test case, the user is trying to assign to a character an integer, which is invalid so it returns the error above.

-Test Case: constTest.in
-Outcome: This test case checks if a user is trying to assign to a const type

-	     - Assertion `!var->isConstant()' failed.

-	     In this test case, the user is trying to assign to a const type, which is invalid so it returns the error above.

 Test Case: errorTupleCast.in
 Outcome: This test case checks if a user is trying to cast a tuple to another type